Monday, November 4, 2024

 Death of Demosthenes 1805, Georges Rouget (1783-1869)

-I doubt the museum had any intention of mounting these two shows simultaneously.
+I doubt the Art Institute of Chicago had any intention of mounting these two shows simultaneously.

 but they do complement each other quite nicely: